WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/ui-elements.md

 [tip] **Recommended:** Click <span class="dashicons dashicons-download"></span> **Download**. [/tip]

 ## Pressing and typing keyboard keys

 ## Terminology and usage

+There can be multiple elements in a user interface.
+[Emphasize the task](#emphasize-the-task) and focus on the feature and functionality of the UI element, rather than focusing on the UI element itself.

 ## Interaction verbs